Niccolò Pierozzi: International career

 Pierozzi has won four caps for the Italy U17 team, making his debut in a 3–0 friendly loss to France U17.

 Style of play

-Pierozzi plays predominantly as a right-back, but has played as a midfielder.
+Pierozzi plays predominantly as a right-back but has also occasionally played as a midfielder.

 Personal life

 Pierozzi's twin brother, Edoardo, is a professional footballer as well; the two played together during their youth team years at Fiorentina.